Edwards-R/understanding_docs/understandings/examples.md

 The output Understanding, using Guichard's 2002 key is `Passaloecus turionum: iso. de Beaumont: 1964`.
 All data previously ending at any of the inputs is automatically redirected to the output.

 ## Changing a name
 Whilst there is the facade of conformity in the Linnaean taxonomic system, reality is far from conforming.
-A fairly frequent action taken is to 'rename' a taxon - either as the result of inadvertant synonymy or the discovery of an older name.
+A fairly frequent action taken is to 'rename' a taxon - either as the result of inadvertent synonymy or the discovery of an older name.

 > ***IMPORTANT***
 >